 Streamlining order management

 Updated information on orders, vendors, customers, and returns, order processing records is a must-have in warehouse management.
 Indeed, data on orders should be transferred smoothly and transparently.
-Furthermore, there is a machine to machine technology that enables the sharing of data between computers and WMS.
+Furthermore, there is a machine-to-machine technology that enables the sharing of data between computers and WMS.

 Transparency in inventory, delivery, and increased customer trust

 Omnichannel supply chain management deals with partnerships with different channels.
 Workers can easily track what orders are placed, processed, shipped, and what orders are in route.
-Evidently, there is a need to take into account every square meter and effectively manage the placement of specific goods that can be easily harmed or need to be delivered quickly.
+There is a need to take into account every square meter and effectively manage the placement of specific goods that can be easily harmed or need to be delivered quickly.
 That’s why WMS should conduct Cycle Counting or Inventory Audits indicating the number of items within a warehouse.

 WMS also contains and receives Proof of Delivery (POD) Information by the carrier containing the name of the person, who signed for the shipment.
-And, also the time and date of delivery, and other shipments delivery-related information.
+And, also the time and date of delivery, and other shipment delivery-related information.

 Increased productivity and efficiency

-The use of Advanced Warehouse management systems leads to a reduction in labor costs up to 30% as automation increases labor productivity.
-Besides, modern warehouse management systems have very intuitive interfaces, automatic fill-in of information, warning and push notifications, integration with other systems.
+The use of Advanced Warehouse management systems leads to a reduction in labor costs by up to 30% as automation increases labor productivity.
+Besides, modern warehouse management systems have very intuitive interfaces, automatic fill-in of information, warning and push notifications, and integration with other systems.
 Automated processes at warehouses can improve safety at the workplace by offering:

-- a real-time view over inventory
+- a real-time view of inventory

 - boosting accuracy in orders